Kempe equivalence of almost bipartite graphs: Introduction

 \begin{obs} Let $G$ be a $k$-colorable $B+E_{\ell}$ graph with $\ell < \binom{k}{2}$, and $S$ and $T$ be partite sets of the based bipartite graph.
 Suppose that $G$ is already colored by $k$ colors so that $S$ (resp., $T$) has no vertex with color~$i$ (resp.,~$j$).
 Then the $k$-coloring of $G$ can be transformed into a $k$-coloring by K-changes such that each component of the subgraph induced by $S$ (resp., $T$) has a vertex color~$j$ (resp.,~$i$). \end{obs}

 By these observations, if the number of added edges is less than $\binom{k}{2}$ for a $k$-colorable $B+E_{\ell}$ graph, then we can have a nice $k$-coloring by K-changes.
 Such a $k$-coloring may help us to show the K-equivalence of every two colorings of a given graph.
-Therefore, we propose the following conjecture, where we profoundly believe it holds.
+Therefore, we conjecture the following, but this is more lately disproved for $k \geq 8$ by Cranston and Feghali~\cite{cranston2023kempe}.